Create Excel Templates for Crosstab Reports

 Notes:

 Two new Crosstab templates are now available.
-These templates allow you to tile the crosstab horizontally or vertically when using the separate tables by each unique feature.
+These templates allow users to tile the crosstab horizontally or vertically when using the separate tables by each unique feature.
 When exporting the crosstab to Excel, you must change the file type to Macro-Enabled Excel spreadsheets from the Save File dialog window.